 We’ve split this article into two parts due to the sheer amount of information.
-The second part should be finished soon, and will cover our reconstruction of the original “237 List” as well as the movesets of lost Pokemon.
-Thanks for your patience and understanding!!
+The second part covers our reconstruction of the original “237 List” as well as the movesets of a few lost Pokémon.
+You can view it here!

 Bulbapedia (Starmie TCG card, Carddass scans)